-All data reaching the GPCC are checked, processed, reformatted and integrated in a Relational Data Base Management System (RDBMS).
-Since 2009 all data being imported into the RDBMS are checked against background statistics enabling the GPCC to detect and correct data errors in this early stage.
+All data reaching the GPCC are checked, processed, reformatted and integrated in a Relational Database Management System (RDBMS).
+Since 2009, all data being imported into the RDBMS are checked against background statistics enabling the GPCC to detect and correct data errors in this early stage.
 Within the data bank, the records from the different sources (SYNOP, CLIMAT, national data etc.) are stored in parallel (source specific slots) under addition of quality flags indicating the results of data processing.
-By this an intercomparison and cross-check is possible, which is very helpful in the quality-control (QC) and product generation process.
+By this an intercomparison and crosscheck is possible, which is very helpful in the quality-control (QC) and product generation process.

-The data processing steps include QC and harmonization of the meta data (station identification), quality-assessment of the precipitation data, selection and intercomparison of the data from the different sources for the particular products is described in Schneider et al. (2014), the interpolation of the station-related data to a regular mesh system, and calculation of the spatial means on the 2.5°, 1.0° and 0.5° latitude/longitude gridbox area is described in Becker et al. (2013).
+The data processing steps include QC and harmonization of the metadata (station identification), quality-assessment of the precipitation data, selection and intercomparison of the data from the different sources for the particular products is described in Schneider et al. (2014), the interpolation of the station-related data to a regular mesh system, and calculation of the spatial means on the 2.5°, 1.0° and 0.5° latitude/longitude gridbox area is described in Becker et al. (2013).
 The Full Data Monthly, as well as the Precipitation Climatology are available on a 0.25° resolution, too.
-Additional information is given on GPCC's website (http://gpcc.dwd.de).
+For additional information, please consult GPCC's website (http://gpcc.dwd.de).